whitingjp/ggj16/src/ritual.md

 -----

 Take your deck of cards.
 Remove all the clubs, these make up the Creation deck.
-The rest of the cards make up the Development deck.
+Shuffle the rest of the cards and draw thirteen of them.
+These make up the Development deck.

-Shuffle both decks.
-Remove eight cards from the Development deck, shuffle the Joker in with these.
-Place them all at the bottom of the Development deck.
+Remove five cards from the Development deck, shuffle the Joker in with these.
+Place these all at the bottom of the remaining Development deck.

+Shuffle the Creation Deck.

 Creation
 --------